Starting a tenancy

 Once the agreement has been signed, and you’ve paid the bond and first payment of the rent, you will be given the keys and can move in.
 The property manager/owner must prepare, sign and give you a copy of the Entry condition report at the start of the tenancy for you to complete.

-In the report, the property manager/owner will indicate if each item on the list is clean, undamaged and working.
+In the report, the property manager/owner will note if each item on the list is clean, undamaged and working.
 You can agree or disagree with the condition of the items by including your own comments in the report received.
-A copy of the report must be returned to the property manager/owner within the agreed timeframes.
-It is also a good idea to take photos as further evidence to support your comments on the Entry condition report.
+A copy of the report must be returned to the property manager/owner, within 7 days.
+It is a good idea to take photos as further evidence to support your comments on the Entry condition report.